 This Transition phase of the macrocycle is typically used for vacations, active recovery, participating in other sports, resistance training to recover muscular strength and weight gain to recover pounds lost during endurance training.
 How long this phase lasts is dependent on the athlete’s experience, motivation, and next season race schedule

-As already mentioned this period can be scheduled between macros within a race season or at the end for physically and psychology.
-Maintain some fitness, an athlete is discouraged for participating in events, except a local 5k for fun or another fitness challenge.
-Athletes need to be wise about stress on bodies.
-Keep activity low intensity.
+As already mentioned this period can be scheduled between macros within a race season or at the end for physically and psychology rejuvenation.
+The idea is to maintain some fitness.
+I discourage an athlete from participating in events, except a local 5k for fun or a FUN fitness challenge.
+Athletes should be mindful about stressing their bodies to fatigue.
+Keep activity low intensity, short duration.
 If athletes initiate a preparation phase before their body and mind are ready, they risk illness and injury.